-Sohat is an ardent, and ambitious first-year student at the University of British Columbia who founded Global Cure in an effort to raise awareness for healthcare, while also simultaneously involving the youth in this endeavor.
+Sohat is an ardent, and ambitious second-year student at the University of British Columbia who founded Global Cure in an effort to raise awareness for healthcare, while also simultaneously involving the youth in this endeavor.
 After realizing the difference that Hospitals can make in transforming the lives of individuals inflicted with severe illnesses, Sohat learned that healthcare is a salient facet of society.
 With this in mind, Global Cure was founded.
 Outside of Global Cure, Sohat has also founded a club dedicated to raising funds for the Canadian Cancer Society at his school, and he also works with many other non-profits such as CACTES Association and STEM Fellowship at an executive level.
 Furthermore, he enjoys reading and lifting “heavy” barbells at the gym.
 This year, Sohat is ecstatic with working with an amazing board of directors and hopes to show that with unity, we can make a difference in battling the disparities within our healthcare system.

-Premvir is a first- year student at the University of British Columbia.
+Premvir is a second- year student at the University of British Columbia.
 Currently, he is involved with two Surrey Youth councils as well as other two volunteer organizations.
 When he’s not volunteering or taking part in extracurricular activities, Premvir can be seen stuck to his laptop or playing video games.
 Premvir understands that health care is absolutely imperative for everyone yet sadly, many hospitals are underfunded or overcrowded.
 Therefore, he co-founded the club Global Cure.
 Premvir is elated due to the fact that Global Cure is entirely youth-run, therefore empowered youth become the changers and leaders of their community.
 In addition, he is excited for the future of Global Cure and how much it will develop and expand due to the steadfast and dedicated nature of Global Cure’s staff and directors.

-Souren is a 2nd year Information Technology student at KPU.
+Souren is a 4th year Information Technology student at SFU.
 He found passion towards computer security and that’s what got him into programming and web designing.
 In his spare time, Souren likes to experiment with new technology, and is currently working for Shaw communications as a TSR.
 Through his life there in Syria, Souren noticed that the community is the most vulnerable area in any given country and that’s what drove him to join Global Cure.